Methodology – Hybrid Reasoning Framework

 It formalises how AI-assisted exploratory reasoning can be responsibly integrated with independent laboratory verification under full human supervision.

-Developed through IA STUDIO’s first verified case study (Project 001: The 1834 William IV Sixpence), the framework defines how analytical reasoning, digital modelling, and independent scientific validation operate together within a reproducible research process.
+Developed through IA STUDIO’s first documented case study (Project 001: The 1834 William IV Sixpence), the framework defines how analytical reasoning, digital modelling, and independent scientific validation operate together within a reproducible research process.

 It serves as both a methodological reference and a transparency record for future IA STUDIO investigations.